DM54/Project2-js-and-DOM/projects/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Project Title

+This is a starter code downloaded and Rename to Poject2 - JS and DOM

+## Installation

+Git Cloned from 'refresh-2019' branch (Udacity NanoDegree Program) starter code for this project.

+## Contribute
+### Sponsors

+Dyana Monroy owns the copy version from the original contributors.